 The app is very user-friendly and easy to use.
 For beginners, we suggest using the Interactive guide that you can find in the menu.
-It will guide you through first exercises and help you get a hang of it.
+It will guide you through your first exercises and help you get a hang of them.

-Speech therapists advise you to let your child be in charge and allow them to choose what they want because that keeps them engaged.
-You will notice a better engagement when you will let them pick the sound or picture they want to work on.
+Speech therapists advise you to let your child be in charge and allow them to choose what they want.
+This will keep them engaged.
+You will notice better engagement when you let them pick the sound or picture they want to practice.

 To achieve the best results, you should practice with your child on a regular basis.

-Therapists advise you to do it one-on-one for about 15-20 minutes at the time or until they have the motivation, energy, and concentration for it.
+Therapists advise you to use it one-on-one for about 15-20 minutes at a time or until they have the motivation, energy, and concentration for it.
 Sometimes it works better for short periods.
 One therapist recommends shorter Speech Blubs sessions, as this seems to be helping them to try difficult things, and you will definitely see improvements.

 Your presence and enthusiasm act as additional motivation.
 Don’t hold back.
 Become that animal!
-Therapists have noticed parents holding themselves back when it comes to playing with their children.
-And here’s a tip for them… Role play like there’s no tomorrow!
-Get on all four legs and BECOME that bear.
+Therapists notice when parents hold themselves back when playing with their children.
+Well, here’s a tip for parents . . . role play like there’s no tomorrow!
+Get on all four legs and BE that bear.
 Or chicken.
 Cluck, cluck, cluck.
 Make faces as a chicken would?
 Become an angry chicken!
 Go “nuts” and your child will sooner or later follow your example.

-Of course, there’s a child model imitating each of the animals, but the key element of Speech Blubs is you, the PARENT.
+Of course, in the app, there’s a child model imitating each of the animals, but the key element of Speech Blubs 2 is you, the PARENT.
 Sit in front of the camera with your child to get better results and keep their attention.
-Do the practice along with them so that they have a partner they will be less discouraged from participating.
+Practice with them so that they have a partner.
+They will be more encouraged to participate.

-Therapists who use Speech Blubs on a daily basis said every student so far has loved it.
-Even if they are not really interested in speaking that day, they still use this app and they get very excited.
+Therapists who use Speech Blubs 2 on a daily basis say that every student so far has loved it.
+Even if they are not really interested in speaking that day, they still use this app and get very excited.
 They offer it often as an activity in their kindergarten classrooms and keep it fun to start.
-We want the children to enjoy their work without realizing that they are working hard!
+We want children to enjoy their work without realizing that they are working hard!

 After a while, the progress bar will load.
 This means you and your child have been really good observers.
-And you can now go to the mirror screen and see that head prop on your own head.
+And you can now go to the mirror screen and see that filter pop on your own head.